all-sins/hackMotionTaskBackend/README.md

 ./clear-db.sh
 ```

+Logging:
-Logging is done with a timestamp in the /logs directory.
+Runtime logs are saved with a timestamp in the filename and stored in the /logs directory.